-In this article we have compiled everything you need to know about how to say the days of the week in French, from translation to pronunciation, as well as all its variables.
+In this article, we have compiled everything you need to know about how to pronounce the days of the week in French, from translation to pronunciation, as well as all its variables.

 Learning the days of the week in French is essential for those who are learning French and want to become truly fluent in communicating.

 The days of the week in French have their own particularities, and in several cases are different from the pronunciation in other Romance languages such as Spanish, Italian, or Portuguese (although the root is the same).

 Much more different are the days of the week in French for native speakers of Germanic languages such as English or German.
 But let’s take a quick review…

 How do you write the days of the week in French?

 For a better understanding, let’s first take a look at how the days of the week are written in French…

 - Wednesday – Mercredi

 How do you pronounce the days of the week in French?